 The problem is, how do you instill collaboration into the existing mindsets and daily working habits of your team members?
 According to Deloitte, “A combination of culture, leadership, and incentives needs to come together for effective collaboration and productivity to reign.”
 Change won’t happen overnight, but there are some practical steps managers can take to lead their team into a more collaborative work process.

-How to sharpen the team collaboration process
+7 Steps to sharpen the team Collaboration Process

 1. Form strategic teams

 Every team needs a variety of skill sets to cover projects, but even if members have been selected purposefully, their areas of expertise can go untapped.
 For a variety of reasons, assignments often don’t go to the person who could offer the best results based on experience, and others are left floundering to complete the work another team member could easily accomplish with more expertise in less time.

 A strong sense of community, where differences are respected, is essential for collaboration.
 If someone has a new idea but fears backlash and keeps quiet, the collaborative process is hampered.

 Understanding personality and demographic differences goes a long way in expanding open-mindedness, growing empathy, and softening negative feelings among colleagues.
 Start by implementing a personality test to team members and asking them to review the results together gives members a chance to understand individualities different from their own.
 Then, also take time to learn from others about diversity related to age, race, gender, and more.
 When other personalities are better recognized, bias and prejudice can begin to subside.

 At times, it’s easier for managers to hand out deadlines and goals to their teams.
 But when a group works together to establish their own goals and targets, everyone is more tightly connected to the venture and more deeply committed to success.